pwittchen/reactive-client-server/README.md

 ### client

-uses Java 7, Gradle, Android, RxJava 2, OkHttp 3, Retrolambda, ReactiveSensors
+uses Java 7, Gradle, Android, RxJava 2, OkHttp 3, ButterKnife, Retrolambda, ReactiveSensors

 to build client and install it on the connected Android device or emulator, execute the following command: